-All samples were taken in 2011 unless noted below
+All samples were taken in 2016 unless noted below

-1. A secondary MCL for fluoride is 2.0 ppm.
-Massachusetts Department of Public Health established an optimum level (average) of 1.0 with a range of 0.9-1.3 ppm.

-2. Lead and Copper in water is due to corrosion of household plumbing, not from source water.
-All samples were below the Action level due to the treatment of source water reducing the acidity of the water.
+A secondary MCL for fluoride is 2.0 ppm.
+Massachusetts Department of Public Health established an optimum level (average) of 1.0 with a not from source water.
+Most samples in 2016 were below the Action level due to the treatment of source water reducing the acidity of the